Thanks to all who joined us in Traverse City on April 24-25, 2017

 Registration Fee: Two-Day Registration $145, Late Two-Day Registration $175 (after April 10)

-We are pleased to announce that John O'Leary, Dr. David Lisak, and Dr. Janine D'anniballe will be keynote speakers at the conference.
-You will find information on the keynote and other confirmed speakers for the conference listed below.
+We are pleased to announce that Erin Merryn, Jim Holler, and Nancy Chandler will be keynote speakers at the 2017 Conference.
+You will find information on the keynote and other national speakers for the conference listed below.

 We are thankful for the support of the sponsors listed below.
 In addition to presentation support from all sponsors, additional funding was received from the Michigan Domestic & Sexual Violence Prevention and Treatment Board.
 Points of view in this document do not necessarily represent the official position of our sponsors.